wasilukm/hoymiles-mqtt/README.md

 * PyPI: <https://pypi.org/project/hoymiles-mqtt/>
 * Free software: MIT

-The tool periodically communicates with Hoymiles DTU trough ModbusTCP and sends gathered data to MQTT broker.
+The tool periodically communicates with Hoymiles DTU (Pro) trough ModbusTCP and sends gathered data to MQTT broker.
 Data to MQTT broker are sent with topics that can be recognized by Home Assistant.
 In a result DTU and each micro-inverter can be represented in Home Assistant as a separate device with set of entities.
 Example: